VictoriaMetrics/prometheus-benchmark/README.md

-# Remote-write benchmark
+# Prometheus benchmark

-Remote-write benchmark helm chart is used for deploying a simple benchmark setup to k8s cluster.
+Prometheus benchmark helm chart is used for deploying a simple benchmark setup to k8s cluster for benchmarking read (executing PromQL/MetricsQL queries) and write (via [Remote Write](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) protocol) path of Prometheus-compatible TSDBs.
 In VictoriaMetrics we use it to run tests against our cloud solution, compare performance and compression between releases.

 The helm chart deploys three pods: